dled/dots/README.md

 - log-ins & remote connections
 - nesting rules ( e.g., tmux :: emacs :: eshell : zsh )

-At the outset of the project, I'm using
+At the outset of the project (November 2015), I'm using

 - ZSH 5.0.2
 - GNU Emacs 25.1 && 24.5
 - tmux 1.9

-Myriad more creditworthy configuration frameworks successfully manage 'dot files' and excel at plugging/extending shells and editors.

 _HT_